RickStrahl/BlogPosts/2018-06/Which-.NET-Core-Runtimes-do-you-need/WhichNetCoreRuntimesDoYouNeed.md

 * On development machines (all you need typically)
 * On a server or container where you need to run `dotnet` commands

-For me, almost always this what I need on a full server installation.
-If I install a .NET application in a VM this what I tend to install.
+* On a server if the server builds the application (Build server or Deployment via Kudu et al.)

 ### .NET Core Runtimes
-The .NET Core Runtimes are the smallest self-contained and specific component and contain the absolute minimum to **run** a dotnet core application on a specific platform.
-Note it **does not** include the ASP.NET Core meta package runtime dependencies, so as is this won't run an ASP.NET Core application.
+The .NET Core Runtimes are the smallest self-contained and specific component and contain the absolute minimum to **run** just .NET Core on a specific platform.
+Note it **does not** include the ASP.NET Core meta package runtime dependencies, so as is this won't run an ASP.NET Core application unless your application explicitly references all packages.

 The Windows x64 .NET Core runtime is ~24megs.
 These are used for deployed applications that have been previously built for a specific distribution target and basically can just be dropped into a folder and are ready to run.

-The runtime alone has no support for `dotnet.exe` so you can't build or publish - whatever you use the runtime for has to be a completely pre-compiled and be able to run **as is**.
+The runtime alone has no support for `dotnet.exe` beyond running and info, so you can't build or publish - whatever you use the runtime for has to be a completely pre-compiled and be able to run **as is**.

 Here's what you see after a clean install: